 Many individuals who are near the age of 40 will experience presbyopia, which results in a decreased ability to focus on close range objects.
 Luckily, reading glasses are a cheap and effective solution for their close range vision problems, and they don't even require a doctor's prescription.
-Similar to contact lenses, discounted reading glasses are easy to purchase online through Best Price Contacts, it's just a matter of finding the proper strength for your eyes.
+Similar to contact lenses, discounted reading glasses are easy to purchase online through AC Lens, it's just a matter of finding the proper strength for your eyes.
 While the lack of a prescription requirement makes the purchase of readers convenient, it can be a challenge to find what strength you need if you've never tried on reading glasses before.
-To shop for reading glasses at Best Price Contacts, visit our reading glasses page to start shopping.

-For those who've just recently started to experience presbyopia, the first thing they'll see when looking for reading glasses are a bunch of tags and labels that read similar to the numbers listed below.
+For those who've just recently started to experience presbyopia, the first thing they'll see when looking for reading glasses are a bunch of tags and numbers.

-The numbers above represent the corrective strength of eyeglass lenses.
-The units are known as "Diopters" and are typically measured in increments of .25 diopters to differentiate stronger and weaker corrective powers.
-Someone who would need strong vision correction will likely need reading glasses with a strength around +3.0, while someone who needs only minor vision correction would likely wear reading glasses with a label of +1.25.
+The numbers represent the corrective strength of eyeglass lenses.
+The units are known as "diopters" and are typically measured in increments of .25 diopters to differentiate stronger and weaker corrective powers.
+Someone who needs strong vision correction will likely need reading glasses with a strength around +3.00, while someone who needs only minor vision correction would likely wear reading glasses with a label of +1.25.

 For most people new to needing readers, it's highly unlikely that they'll need a high powered lens.
-Presbyopia like many eye diseases typically starts as a minor vision impediment, and slowly increases as you age.
-While it's possible for people to need reading glasses that use a strength of 3.5 - 4.0 diopters, glasses like theses are relatively rare, and most people only need low powered readers.
+Presbyopia typically starts as a minor vision impediment and slowly increases as you age.
+While it's possible for people to need reading glasses with a strength of 3.50 - 4.00 diopters, it’s relatively rare.